 After Andre Dupont gave Philly a 4-3 lead early in the final frame, Dean -- a former-Rockie -- notched his second of the game and the eventual game-winner just over seven minutes later.
 Mel Bridgman, who assisted on three of the earlier Flyers' markers, added an insurance marker just 22 seconds later.

-1983 -- Darryl Sittler recorded a Gordie Howe hat trick -- pair of first period assists, second period goal and a fight with Perry Anderson -- but Anderson's first goal of the season with less than eight minutes left in regulation gave the St. Louis Blues at the Checkerdome.
+1983 -- Darryl Sittler recorded a Gordie Howe hat trick -- on a pair of first period assists, a second period goal and a fight with Perry Anderson -- but Anderson's first goal of the season with less than eight minutes left in regulation gave the St. Louis Blues a wild 7-6 victory over the Flyers at the Checkerdome.

 1989 -- Gord Murphy's goal snapped a 2-2 tie midway through the third period and Bruce Hoffort made seven saves to record the win in relief of Pete Peeters in his NHL debut during a 3-2 victory over the New York Islanders at the Spectrum.

-The teams traded goals in the first (Mike Bullard for Philadelphia, David Volek for the Isles) and second periods (Kjell Samuelsson and Pat LaFontaine) as they were deadlocked at 2-2 at the second intermission.
+The teams traded goals in the first two periods -- with Mike Bullard doing the honors for Philadelphia and David Volek lighting the lamp for the Isles in the first, and Kjell Samuelsson and Pat LaFontaine evening things up in the middle frame -- as the clubs were deadlocked at 2-2 at the second intermission.

 Losing goaltender Mark Fitzpatrick was spectacular in stopping 44 of 47 shots, including 18 of the 19 he faced in the third stanza.

-1991 -- Rick Tocchet scored twice to pace a four-goal Flyers' first period and Ron Hextall stopped 22 shots as Philadelphia held on for a 4-3 win at St. Louis Arena.
+1991 -- Rick Tocchet scored twice to pace a four-goal Flyers' first period, and Ron Hextall stopped 22 shots as Philadelphia held on for a 4-3 win over the St. Louis Blues at St. Louis Arena.

 Steve Kasper opened the scoring with a shorthanded marker early in the first, and Tocchet doubled the lead less than two minutes later.